proji-rocks/proji/README.md

 ## Getting Started <a name = "getting_started"></a>

-Proji is currently only supported under linux.
+Proji is currently only supported under linux and a work in progress.
 You can either download a pre-compiled binary from the latest [release](https://github.com/nikoksr/proji/releases) or install it from source.

 Might work under Mac but it's not tested yet.